telerik/kendo-examples-asp-net/grid-web-service-crud/README.md

-#CRUD operations with ASP.NET Page Methods
+#CRUD operations with ASP.NET Web Services

 This is a sample web site which shows how to use ASP.NET Web Services and Dynamic Linq to implement [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) with Kendo UI Grid.